+When I was pregnant for the first time, I would never have considered breastfeeding past three.
 I knew I wanted to nurse my baby but, unlike every other aspect of pregnancy, I didn’t want to know about breastfeeding, think about breastfeeding, or hear about breastfeeding.

 Maybe I was afraid that I wouldn’t be able to do it and I didn’t want to set myself up for failure?

-In fact, I nursed her for much longer than I expected to, much longer than any book said I should, and much longer than most of my family felt comfortable with (tough luck for them).
+I nursed her for much longer than I expected to, much longer than any book said I should, and much longer than most of my family felt comfortable with (tough luck for them).

 I also wrote my first magazine feature during that time, called “Mommy, I Want Nummies: The Benefits of Nursing Past Three,” as a way to research extended breastfeeding (my daughter was only two when I wrote it and I had no idea if I would really nurse her past three.
 I did…) for Mothering Magazine.

 That was a million years ago though I’m still fond of that article.